AntonMu/TrainYourOwnYOLO/README.md

 The only hard requirement is a running version of python 3.3 or newer.
 To install the latest python 3.x version go to
 - [python.org/downloads](https://www.python.org/downloads/)

 and follow the installation instructions.
+Note that this repo has only been tested with python 3.6 and thus it is recommened to use `python3.6`.

 To speed up training, it is recommended to use a **GPU with CUDA** support.
 For example on [AWS](/2_Training/AWS/) you can use a `p2.xlarge` instance (Tesla K80 GPU with 12GB memory).
 Inference is very fast even on a CPU with approximately ~2 images per second.